|KL57| Preventive Gastrointestinal Maximum Examination Program

 - Calprotectin – inflammatory bowel biomarker important in inflammatory bowel diseases.

-- Occult blood test - helps detect invisible bleeding from the intestines, which can be an early sign of cancer or polyps.
+- Occult bleeding test – helps detect invisible bleeding from the intestines, which may be an early sign of cancer or polyps.

 We also recommend